SMBH-1/discord_bot/README.md

 ## Connecting Waddle Bot to Your Discord Server
-After creating your own bot, you will need to:
+After connecting Waddle Bot, you will need to:
 1. Create a .env file inside the waddleBot folder
 2. Add your bot's token in your .env file